What is the Best Exterior Masonry Paint?

 Finally, Hydron have created a masonry paint that enables artistic licence!
 Hydron Nu-Guard Mural Paint allows painters to paint onto previously painted brick and concrete with whatever design may inspire you.
 If you really want to wow with your aesthetic offering, this paint allows you to paint every brick a different colour if you wish.
 If you add Hydron Nu-Cryl AG too, then you can protect your wonderful artwork from UV dyeing, graffiti, the elements and stains with no reapplication required.
 Embrace your creative side!

-Rust-Oleum Mathys Paracem Quartz is a paint for new or old substrates that can be used internally and externally.
+Rust-Oleum Mathys Murfill Quartz is a long lasting, elastic, crack bridging and waterproof paint for exterior walls and facades.
 It hides surface imperfections, has high filling and hiding power, is water vapour permeable and offers weather resistance.
 All the traits you want from a textured masonry paint.

 Wethertex HBS Flex-Coat Hi-Build Coating is Wethertex’s textured masonry paint offering that also uses Optilife silicone technology to protect your wall.
 If your renovation area is uneven, has developed cracks or is weather-beaten, then this masonry paint will offer weather protection and breathability for up to 20years.